New South Wales federal redistribution

 Redistribution Committee’s proposed redistribution: Prior to the commencement of the redistribution, the localities of Epping and North Epping were located in the Division of Bennelong, and the locality of Carlingford was located in the Divisions of Bennelong, Berowra and Parramatta.

-Because making adjustments to ensure that all electoral divisions in New South Wales would meet the two numerical constraints imposed by the Electoral Act, the Redistribution Committee proposed transferring:
+Because making adjustments to ensure that all electorates in New South Wales would meet the two numerical constraints imposed by the Electoral Act, the Redistribution Committee proposed transferring:

 As a result of the Redistribution Committee’s proposal: